-Agajanian Holdings ("Holdings"), a holder of Series A Preferred Shares of Legacy TOI, entered into arrangements with physicians employed by the TOI PCs to issue RSAs which represent Series A Preferred Shares of Legacy TOI.
-The Legacy TOI RSAs only have performance vesting requirements linked to the sale of the Company so long as the grantee remains continuously and actively employed by the Company's subsidiaries through the vesting date.
+Agajanian Holdings ("Holdings") The Company's has 1,976,406 and 2,176,422 RSU's outstanding as of March 31, 2024 and December 31, 2023, a holder of Series A Preferred Shares of Legacy TOI, entered into arrangements with physicians employed by respectively.
+The RSU's are service vesting and are valued based on the TOI PCs to issue RSAs which represent Series A Preferred Shares of Legacy TOI.
+The Legacy TOI RSAs only have performance vesting requirements linked to the sale fair value of the Company so long as the grantee remains continuously and actively employed by the Company's subsidiaries through the vesting date.